 MSc 1 studio

-The MSc 1 studio of Borders & Territories will concentrate on Micro States (Monaco, Gibraltar) as exemplary examples of contemporary cities that were shaped by densification, trans-national infrastructure, spatial expressions of the nation-state and geographical limitations.
+The MSc 1 studio of Borders & Territories will concentrate on Micro States - Andorra, Tuvalu (true microstates), Faroe Islands, Isle of Man, Channel Islands (dependencies), Trieste (Free Territory 1947-5) as exemplary examples of contemporary cities that were shaped by densification, trans-national infrastructure, spatial expressions of the nation-state and geographical limitations.

 MSc 2 studio